7 Ways to Feel Healthier and Happier

 Repressed Trauma

 To feel healthier and happier we need to acknowledge and heal any repressed pain or trauma in our life (no matter how big or small).
-Unhealed traumatic or painful memories can cause problems in our careers, in the quality of our relationships, create disease, depression, and more.
-When we experienced trauma we learned beliefs about ourselves and life.
+Unhealed traumatic or painful memories can cause problems in our careers and the quality of our relationships.
+It can create disease, depression, and more.
+When we experience trauma we learn beliefs about ourselves and life.
 If the trauma is buried in our subconscious because it was too overwhelming to deal with at the time, I encourage you to seek compassionate and skilled help in healing.
-The key is finding out what the beliefs are attached to that memory.
-In a healing session, especially using EFT-Tapping, you are able to neutralize trauma and gain a new empowering belief.
+The key is finding out what beliefs are attached to the traumatic events In a healing session, especially using EFT-Tapping.
+During a session, trauma is neutralized and one gains a new empowering belief.
 Your deeply held core beliefs affect your emotions and your reactions to everything.
-It's important that you are believing positive and life-affirming beliefs not just consciously but also subconsciously.
-This is because we literally are run 95% of our lives by our subconscious core beliefs.
-We can ’will’ things to happen just so much before the subconscious takes over and we start sabotaging.
-Once these core beliefs are transformed, your subconscious will be able to accept and believe positive affirmations helping you to be free to create your ideal life and live your purpose.
+You must believe positive and life-affirming beliefs not just consciously but also subconsciously.
+This is because we are run 95% of our lives by our subconscious core beliefs.
+We can ’will’ things to happen just so much before the subconscious takes over and we start self-sabotaging in one way or another.
+Once these core beliefs are transformed, your subconscious can accept and believe positive affirmations.
+You gain the freedom to create your ideal life and live your purpose.

 3. Develop and use your mind by:

-• Eat a healthy diet (more on diet below).
+- Eat a healthy diet (more about diet below).

-• Stop smoking.
+- Stop smoking.
 Researchers have found evidence that smoking impedes cognitive function and may even shrink the size of your brain’s hippocampus.
-It can decrease abilities related to memory, planning, and overall mental ability.
+It can decrease your abilities related to memory, planning, and overall mental flexibility.

 4. Spirituality and Sense of Purpose

 Your spirituality is connected to your mind, your body, and your emotions.
-When we are seeking happiness only from our own worldly experience, we are going to come up short because we only have our experience to rely on and for many of us, that might not be enough to feel safe, loved, and accepted.
+When we seek happiness only from our worldly experience, we come up short because we only have our experience to rely on.
+For many, that might not be enough to feel safe, loved, and accepted.
 As much as there are great people around to learn from, they don’t have the unique and specific perspective and connection with the higher power that you have.
-God wants to have a relationship with us but we have to seek it and want it and ask for it.
+God wants to have a relationship with us but we have to seek it, want it, and ask for it.
 In “Psychology Today” Ryan T. Howell Ph.D. says that spiritual people are gracious, optimistic, compassionate, savor life experiences, flourish, and self-actualize.

 Connecting to God

 Connecting to God (you may use other words such as higher power, spirit, the light, or that small still voice inside, whatever speaks to you) will help you to discover your purpose.
-Having a strong sense of your purpose gives you the strength to get through difficult times because you know that those times give you the learning and inner strength that makes you grow in character.
+Having a strong sense of your purpose gives you the strength to get through difficult times because you know that during those times you are not alone.
+You have the inner strength that makes you learn from the experience and grow in character.
 A new study from Northwestern University finds that people who know their purpose also have the benefit of sleeping better at night.
-Having a purpose outside yourself is good not only for your mental health but it’s also good for your physical health, longevity, and even your genes.
-Those with a greater sense of purpose, no matter what age or education level, scored better on tests of memory, executive and cognitive functions than people with less purpose.
+Having a purpose outside yourself is good not only for your mental health but it’s good for your physical health, longevity, and even your genes.
+Those with a greater sense of purpose, no matter what age or education level, scored better on tests of memory, executive, and cognitive functions than people with less purpose.
 Connecting to God will help you to feel healthier and happier all around.

-Knowing your purpose allows you to become creative in envisioning your future with inspiration from your higher power connection.
+Knowing your purpose allows you to be creative, and to envision your future with inspiration from your higher power.
 Envisioning stimulates the creative and imaginative part of your brain.
 Remember Einstein's quote that "Imagination is more important than knowledge" and from the bible, in case you might be doubting yourself, that "nothing is impossible with God".
 (Luke 1:37)

 5. Be Grateful

-No matter how difficult and challenging things are in your life, there is always something to be grateful for, whether it is a roof over your head or a friend you can rely on, or a pillow to rest your head on at night.
+No matter how challenging things are in your life, there is always something to be grateful for, whether that is a roof over your head, a friend you can rely on, or a pillow to rest your head on at night.
 When we cultivate gratitude, we increase our well-being and happiness.
 In addition, gratitude—and especially expressing it to others—is associated with increased energy, optimism, and empathy.
 If we look at it from an energetic point of view it raises your vibrational energy.

 6. Give Back

 As Alice G. Walton writes in Forbes magazine, “Most philosophies and religions, include a strong sense of giving back to the world.
-Not only does it have the obvious benefit of helping others, but it’s apparently one of the most therapeutic things we can do for ourselves.
+Giving back has the benefit of helping others, and it’s one of the most therapeutic things we can do for ourselves.
 Mahatma Gandhi said, “The best way to find yourself is to lose yourself in the service of others.”
-When we do this, we get to see how our problems are not so prominent in the grand scheme of things and that others have suffered deeply also.
+When we do this, we see how our problems are not so prominent in the grand scheme of things and that others have suffered deeply too.
 When we share each other’s burdens they become lighter!

 7. Eat a Healthy Diet

 Eating a healthy diet helps you on multiple levels, mind, body, and spirit.
-Im not going to take much time here talking about diet as this could be a whole blog in and of itself.
+I’m not going to take much time here talking about diet as this could be a whole book in and of itself and there are so many good ones out there already.
 I remember years ago I found myself in the hospital having lots of tests for my heart as I was having dizzy spells.
 After spending 3 or 4 days in the hospital, reading a novel, and getting lots of rest in between tests, I realized I was only suffering from stress.
 The tests came out perfectly normal but I knew I needed to take better care of myself.
 I had been putting myself last on the list with moving, five kids, and family visiting to look after.
 I went to a naturopath and changed my diet.
-I had to be strict at first and I took a lot of vitamins and supplements.
-It was incredible the change I felt in my energy levels, my mood, and my sense of being able to affect change in my life and in my confidence.
-I definitely feel healthier and happier now since I started taking care of my needs first.
-Im not as strict anymore but I try to stay as healthy as possible.
+I had to be strict at first and I took a lot of supplements.
+It was incredible the change I felt in my energy levels, my mood, and my sense of being able to affect change.
+I feel healthier and happier now since I started taking care of my needs first.
+I’m not as strict anymore but I try to stay as healthy as possible.
 I hope that you can add some of these ideas into your life so you can feel happier and healthier and that these changes make a positive difference in your life!

 Some Sources: